Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 Currently the following method is used to define the config:
 * B"robotType=5BarParallelScara"
 * Dn and Dn+1 specifies the connected actuators to drive the two arms.
-The Dn xtr (= DH a) parameter specifies the proximal arm lenghts
+The Dn xtr (= DH a) parameter specifies the proximal arm lenghts.
+The mapDriveLetterDn assignments of X and Y are used to get the correct Dn numbers
 * Dn+2 and Dn+3 are the passive driven arms connected to Dn and Dn+1 respectively.
 Dn+2 and Dn+3 are then connected to close the chain.
 The xtr (= DH a) parameter specify the distal arm lengths from hinge to hinge (the hotend has an additional distance in cantilevered case)
 * workmode and cantilevered modes are specified through special P parameters (tbd), same with angle restrictions
 * the Z axis is specified like a normal prismatic axis

 To summarize: D!0 base offsets, D!1 Z axis workpiece mode, D2 and D3 proximal arms, D4 and D5 distal arms, optionally D6 cantilevered, D7 tool.
+X and Y must be assigned to D2 and D3, D4 and D5 must be without actuators, D6 as well without actuator if cantilevered mode is used.
+If there would be an actuator assembled on the cantilevered arm, this would be D7 and the tool D8.

 Compared to the dedicated 5BarParallelScara kinematics, the robot kinematics will allow to finetune axis properties and support the planned calibration (calculating back from hotend to joint/link properties).
 Disadvantage is, that calculation effort maybe higher.